Whether it's NHS or private, you can cover dental, optical, alternative treatments and medical costs for just a few pounds a month.

 How do they work?

-Arrange the treatment, pay the money and then send off a receipt and claim form to reclaim the cash.
+Arrange the treatment, pay the money, then send off a receipt and claim form to reclaim the cash.
 This does mean if you're not the type of person who'll remember to send off the receipts, don't bother with one of these plans.

 Normally there's no need to inform the cash plan provider before having treatment, though this is requested in certain cases.
 Typically this applies to something like osteopathy, where you'd be required to have a GP or specialist confirm it was treatment for an actual condition.